Rhetoric in Writing (Definition, How To Write + Examples)

 Tomas Laurinavicius

 Hi!
 I'm Tomas, a writer and growth marketer from Lithuania, living in Spain.
 I'm always involved in multiple projects driven by my curiosity.
-Currently, I'm a marketing advisor at Devsolutely and a partner at Craftled, building Best Writing and Marketful.
+Currently, I'm a partner at Craftled, building Best Writing, Marketful, and UI Things.
 Let's connect on X and LinkedIn.